 How much drive space is needed for the whole catalog with mic positions?

-2 TB is recommended to download the entire Musio catalog with all mic positions, leaving extra space for future instruments.
+1 TB is recommended to download the entire Musio catalog with all mic positions.

 How do I change which mic positions are downloaded by default?